LoafPickleWW/wen-wallet/README.md

-# Wallet Enhancer
+# Wen Wallet

-Wallet Enhancer is a platform to make it easier to interact with the assets (or NFTs) of Algorand blockchain.
+Wen Wallet is a platform to make it easier to interact with the assets (or NFTs) of Algorand blockchain.
 It is a web application that allows you to manage wallets, send and receive assets, and interact with Algorand Standard Assets (ASAs).

 This project funded by Algorand Foundation's [xGov](https://xgov.algorand.foundation) program.